r0gue-io/pop-node/pop-api/README.md

 ## Use Pop API

-Including Pop API in your ink! smart contract is as easy as adding one dependency to `pop-api` crate in your project manifest:
+Using Pop API in your ink! smart contract is as easy as adding one dependency to `pop-api` crate in your project manifest:

 ```toml
 # Cargo.toml